All articles

 What should I do if my cup is missing a caterpillar?

-If your cup only contains 3 or 4 caterpillars, please reach out to [email protected] within three days of receiving your order, with your order number and a photo of your cup.
+If your cup only contains 3 or 4 caterpillars, please reach out to us through our chat bubble or Contact Form within three days of receiving your order with your order number and a photo of your cup.
+We will be happy to look into it for you!

 What do butterflies eat?